 It is a bit embarassing that the best way we know how to carry our day-to-day research is by interacting with computers through a command-line interface that’s been the same for, more or less, 40 years.
 But that’s the world we live in, so my job is to make it as easy as possible for you to get used to it yourself.

-You will need to learn either git or mercurial.
+You will need to learn git.
 We are going to use version control to share source code, paper manuscripts, and possibly data.
 Dropbox is nice, but when the time of a paper deadline arrives, we will want to be editing the same files at the same time.
 We want to avoid the dreadful “who has the writing token?” emails, and, even more so, we want to avoid the “paper_version1_ab_november_please_stop.tex” madness.
 Distributed version-control systems are wonderful for that.

-Speaking of papers, you will need to learn LaTeX.
+You will also need to learn LaTeX.
 You will be writing a lot, and although there is a lot that’s bad about LaTeX, there’s so much more that’s good.

 You will need to learn one of the standard UNIX shells:

 zsh, or whatever you like.
 If you use Windows on a